 As a result, implementation of the Project would not result in the direct removal, filling or other hydrological interruption to any of these resources.
 The proposed on-site storm drain improvements shall include facilities to prevent the direct discharge and hydro-modification impacts of runoff to any adjacent land uses.
-A Project Specific Water Quality Management Plan (WQMP) is expected to be prepared to ensure that the Project does not contribute pollutants of concern in any Project storm runoff.
+A Project Specific Water Quality Management Plan (WQMP) will be required as a condition of approval to ensure that the Project does not contribute pollutants of concern in any Project storm runoff.
 Less than significant impacts are expected.

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or w established native resident or migrat wildlife corridors, or impede the use native wildlife nursery sites? ory
+Significant Impact Significant with Mitigation Incorporated Less Than Significant Impact Impact d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or we established native resident or migrate wildlife corridors, or impede the use on native wildlife nursery sites? ory $\boxtimes$ ,